SHA SHEN MAI MEN DONG TANG - Glehnia and Ophiopogonis Formula

 Glehnia and Ophiopogonis Formula

-Also see Shen Clinic's Dry Lung Pills.
+Also see Shen Clinic's Dry Cough Pills.

 After respiratory illness, our lungs are left generally dry and irritated.
 This can create a prolonged dry or hacking cough.
 Western doctors often prescribe antibiotics which have no effect except to injure the Spleen (digestion).